farias-77/farias-77/README.md

 ### Hello there 👋

 My name is Gabriel Farias Alves, but you can call me only Farias.
-I'm a student from Brazil and I'm currently studying Computer Science at UFJF and web development at Driven Education.
+I'm a student from Brazil and I'm currently studying Computer Science at UFJF and Full Stack web development at Driven Education.

 <br />